bndernet/bnder-docs/docs/tmb/permissions.md

 :::caution

-Removing a permission from a group or a user doesn't mean that the user(s) can't execute a command requiring that permission.
+Removing permission from a group or a user doesn't mean that the user(s) can't execute a command requiring that permission.
 If the user(s) has/have another role who has the permission granted, that overwrites it, and users(s) will be able to perform the command.